seongjun-actions/github-actions/README.md

-hi this is re-run test2
+hi this is checkout test
-this is changed